DNA64/winclassic/README.md

 ## Step 3.

 Launch Windows.
-The screen will go black for a few seconds before returning you to RetroArch.
-Quit RA (Press B, UP, A to exit RA).
+The un-install script will run and remove the Windows folder.

 ## Step 4.

 You may now un-install Windows through H2CE as you would any game/app, by un-checking the box next to it and syncing with your system.

 Windows is now fully and properly un-installed!
+There may still be some files left behind that H2CE wasn't able to remove, to be sure, ftp into the system and check the following directory.
+If found, remove it.

+> var/lib/hakchi/games/snes-usa/.storage/CLV-O-HNUZA/

+I will create a module to automate all of this soon.

 **Please Note:**